tartakynov/k8s-playground/README.md

 - don't lookup the app image in the remote Docker registry, it is built locally
 - add db service to expose MySQL to other pods in the cluster
 - add ingress resource
+- set phpMyAdmin absolute URL to `http://kubernetes.docker.internal/pma/`, otherwise it does not include the prefix (`pma/`) when redirecting to pages

 ### Run on Kubernetes
 After making changes to the bootstrapped configs, it's time to run the app on the cluster